zcrumley/zcrumley/README.md

 Security-focused software developer with an A.A.S.
 (Associate of Applied Science) in Secure Software Development, CompTIA Security+ certified, and a background in emergency services and IT support.

 I build full-stack applications with Python, Django, JavaScript, React, and React Native.
-My current focus is application security, backend API (Application Programming Interface) development, cloud fundamentals, and Security Operations Center (SOC) analyst skills through hands-on lab work.
+My current focus is application security, backend API development, and Security Operations Center analyst skills through hands-on lab work.

 ---